haileyb444/Final_Project_DS/data/README.md

-# Data Description: Sleep study on college students data
+# Data Description: Sleep Study on College Students Data

 (this is an example only.
 Edit this file as you see fit.
 It is recommended that you also include a copy of the original data used for this project in this folder - typically in `.csv` format)